Rango-Zhang-Hang/FYP_Deep-Learning-and-WiFi-based-Gesture-Recognition/README.md

    ```
 3. Collect the CSI by listening on socket 5500 for UDP packets.
 One way to do this is using tcpdump: ```tcpdump -i wlan0 dst port 5500```.
 You can store 1000 CSI samples in a pcap file like this: ```tcpdump -i wlan0 dst port 5500 -vv -w output.pcap -c 1000```.

+4. Some questions.
+- I noticed that when collecting CSI, the raspberry pi cannot connect to wi-fi.
+So how does it realize the collection of CSI without connecting to WI-FI?
+And does this mean that the raspberry pi cannot send data packets to another raspberry pi through Wi-Fi during collecting CSI in the wireless channel?
+- That's correct.
+Your raspberry pi does not connect to any WiFi.
+Instead, it just listens to all packets going in the channel you configured.
+It's very similar to monitor mode; instead of collecting packets, we collect CSI data.
+And yes, the Raspberry Pi cannot send data packets through the inbuilt WiFi chip.
+You can use a WiFi adapter on your raspberry pi to send wifi packets (not recommended) or use another Raspberry Pi or a different device.
+Read this paper for a deeper understanding of how the tool works: Free your CSI.

 ## RaspberryPi_setup
 For full information, move to [zero0-4.19.97](https://github.com/nexmonster/nexmon_csi/tree/pi-4.19.97)
 Install with commands: